autotraderuk/at-ng-analytics/README.md

 If your application is using `ui-router` then page tracking, including custom dimensions, will automatically be sent for each page.
 The `state` field should match exactly the name given to the `ui-router` `$stateProvider` when configuring your states.

 Event tracking for items on the page will include the custom dimensions configured for the page as well as any configured just for the event e.g. Event 3 will be sent with custom dimensions 1, 2 and 3.
-The label field for event tracking may be obtained dynamically from the data layer by adding a `labelDataLayerVar` field.
+The label value for event tracking may be obtained dynamically from the data layer by adding a `labelDataLayerVar` field.

 #### Events Config